 If your evaluation report does not meet all of these criteria, it may be necessary for you to obtain another evaluation.
 It is a good idea to sit down with Student Accessibility and Support Services (SASS) staff to discuss your documentation and your options for being retested.

 In the K-12 education system, the school was responsible for identifying students with disabilities and ensuring they receive evaluations for learning disabilities and ADD.
 However, in college it is the student’s responsibility to provide documentation of a disability, which is determined by a qualified licensed professional.

-Neither SDS nor the Counseling Center provide such testing; however, there are alternatives that should be considered.
-SDS has no formal relationship with these outside agencies.
+Neither SASS nor the Counseling Center provide such testing; however, there are alternatives that should be considered.
+SASS has no formal relationship with these outside agencies.
 Therefore, the scheduling of appointments, the fee structure, etc. are to be determined between the client and the agency.